canorve/GALFITools/README.rst

 **HOW TO USE**
 ~~~~~~~~~~~~~~

-To learn how to use every command routine of GALFITools,
-check:
+The list of routines and how to use them please check:

 `How to use <docs/howto.rst>`__

-Where you can find full explanations of each routine.
+Where you can find full explanations of every routine.

 --------------